jungkumseok/cpen400a-fall2017-assignment4/README.md

 # Assignment 4

 This is a continuation of [Assignment 3](https://github.com/jungkumseok/cpen400a-fall2017-assignment3).
 As a part of this assignment, you will focus on interacting with the remote server (https://cpen400a-bookstore.herokuapp.com/products) to fetch the product items.
 You will need to build on your previous code - no code will be provided by us for this assignment.

+The following URLs are available on the server:

+* `https://cpen400a-bookstore.herokuapp.com/products` - object containing all the products
+* `https://cpen400a-bookstore.herokuapp.com/products/${productName}` - returns a single product identified by `productName`

 ## Tasks